jasmineamjadi/sleep-analysis/README.md

 ## **Dataset**

 The dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset).
-It consists of 374 observations with a wide range of variables including:
+It consists of 374 observations and includes demographic, health, and lifestyle variables such as gender, age, occupation, sleep duration, stress levels, BMI, and the presence of sleep disorders.
-- Gender
-- Age
-- Occupation
-- Sleep Duration (hours)
-- Sleep Quality Rating (1-10)
-- Physical Activity (minutes)
-- Daily Steps
-- Stress Level Rating (1-10)
-- BMI Category
-- Heart Rate
-- Blood Pressure
-- Sleep Disorder

 ## **Analysis and Visualizations**